SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 Specifically to Racon:

 * Racon can be launch recursively from 1 to 9 rounds.
-3 or 4 are recommanded.
+2 or 3 are recommanded.

 Specifically to Medaka :